georgelivas/breakout/README.md

 </p>

 # Description
 The all time classic arcade game.
-The goal is to break all the bricks, without dropping the ball.
+The goal is to break all the bricks and get a high score, without dropping the ball.
 You have only 3 lives ❤❤❤.

 # System requirements